pardock-clip/simple-test/README.md

 week finish date -> 2019-11-28 on Thursday

+quantity -> quantity of transactions inside the week

 amount -> sum amout of the period/week

 total_amount -> total amount before the week start date (all previous transactions before 2019-11-22)